 - Another transportation idea I had was to use large kites to help move ocean vessels.
 Wind currents become faster yet more stable at higher altitudes.
 Thus might it make more sense to deploy a sail higher up than typical sailboat masts can reach.
 I also had the idea to use small solar powered drones to fly up even higher and monitor wind currents and other weather to determine when it would be beneficial to deploy the kite vs. use the motor.

 - Self driving cars.
 Ohhh my god just get this one done already.
 Some municipality just needs to decide we’ve had enough automobile fatalities (not to mention the whole traffic thing that would be solved by this).
 The technology already exists.
 Cameras, and radar, and car to car communication.
-Use metal foam bumpers as a redundancy for safety.
+There's this whole ethical issue of does the car kill the child or the grandmother or whatever, screw that let's just put airbags on the bumpers of cars, add more technology to reduce the risk of a fatality to near zero, use metal foam bumpers as a redundancy for safety.
 Also, the cameras could do things to prepare the car for impact past a certain threshold.
 Put air bags on alert if an object is coming towards the car really fast.
 So that if a tree were to fall during a blizzard, something the car can’t forsee, it will still be ok.

 - I think there’s a tendency on the highway for individuals or groups of cars to go much faster if the road is open in front of them.
 They eventually catch up the next group of cars and I think this tendency exacerbates the problem of traffic.
 Another reason self driving cars would help, the cars could keep people more spread out and it would prevent the sort of mob mentality here from being expressed.